-We want all our colors to disappear in Nature (possibly excepting Black) but also be completely acceptable and admired in any social setting.
+All our colors disappear in Nature (possibly excepting Black) but are also completely acceptable and admired in any social setting.

-In the photo below, from left to right, Duff, Drab, Lynx Pattern, Black:
+In the photo below, from left to right, Duff (since replaced by Brown), Drab, Lynx Pattern, Black:

 - DRAB, second from the left in the above photo, and the entire photo below, is a solid color that we developed ourselves.
 It is similar to the familiar Olive Drab, but we have flattened it out even more by adding some gray.
 Drab really disappears in a lot of settings.
 When people see Drab, they often don't know what color to call it.
 We love that.

 - LYNX is our own proprietary pattern.
 Lynx disappears in a wide variety of natural settings and is much admired as general outerwear.
-We laughingly started referring to Lynx as camo-camo when one of our customers told us about an incident in a shopping mall.
+Debby laughingly started referring to Lynx as "camo-camo" when one of our customers told us about an incident in a shopping mall.
 A stranger was staring at his jacket, and eventually walked over and said very soberly, "You know, THAT would be good camouflage."
 Other customers have related identical experiences ... that is, people seeing Lynx somewhere and assuming the person wearing it did not understand the camo aspect.
+Along these lines, one of our Advisors is a well-known guy in outdoor circles, and he is sponsored by a big-time camo company.
+He asked them if he'd have to stop working with us, and they said we are no problem because we don't make camouflage clothing.
 And of course, the flip side is that people who are not camouflage-minded just think Lynx is a very interesting and attractive pattern, and really like it for the look alone.
 But people who "think camo" immediately know Lynx is great camo.
 Advisor Randy Dewing wore his Lynx Pattern Anorak over a dress shirt and tie to a graduation ceremony at the University where he is employed.
 You can see a picture on his Advisor page.
 His comments are typical: "What’s interesting about wearing the Lynx pattern is that no one seems to think it is camouflage.
 Whenever I wear camo people always give me good-natured ribbing about it.
 Wearing that Anorak, people comment on how nice the wool is, but no one says anything about camo.
 To me, it looks like a camouflage hunting jacket…but it’s just a nice wool coat if you aren’t a hunter."
 Other people have asked who is the designer. .........
-Lynx uses 5 yarn colors and has been extensively field tested.
+Lynx uses four yarn colors and has been extensively field tested.
 The complexity of Lynx pattern requires it be woven on a Jacquard loom, but we also weave our Solid Colors on the Jacquard for the enhanced performance it enables in the Fabric.

 - BLACK, from WeatherWool, is a true black.
-Unlike our other colors, black is conspicuous in nature, at least to a human eye, but obviously works for the black bears (although a lot of them are not black either) and many other animals.
+Unlike our other colors, black is conspicuous in nature, at least to a human eye, but obviously works for a wide variety of birds and animals.
 Black is always a favorite color and works everywhere unless you are seeking concealment from human eyes in a lighted area.
 From my own experience, I don't think black is as conspicuous to animals as it is to people.